 This information is helpful for us to best accommodate each guest.
-We use the information to assign you a horse for the week and also to let our kitchen know of any allergies, food likes/dislikes, and other preferences.
+We use the information to assign your horse for the week, and also to let our staff know of any allergies, food/beverage preferences, and other dietary requests.
 Be sure to include anything you would like us to have for you on the ranch during your stay.
 Chances are, we already have it, but we are more than happy to pick something up for you if we don’t!

 Directions from Coeur d’Alene

 When driving to the ranch with a navigation device, please make sure that it takes you along the route contained on this page.
 The Google Map links below are the correct directions.
 Take I-90 eastbound toward Kellog, Idaho.
 Take exit 22, ID-97 South.
 Turn Right onto ID-97 South, toward Harrison.
 In 25 miles, turn left onto East Blue Lake Road.
 Once onto East Blue Lake Road, follow the signs to the Red Horse Mountain Lodge, approximately 5 miles, to the end of the road.

 Take I-90 Eastbound.
 Go Approximately 45 miles, through Coeur d’Alene.
 Take exit 22, ID-97 South.
 Turn Right onto ID-97 South, toward Harrison.
 In 25 miles, turn left onto East Blue Lake Road.
 Once onto East Blue Lake Road, follow the signs to the Red Horse Mountain Lodge, approximately 5 miles, to the end of the road.[Google Maps Directions]